-Cataracts and nutrition: Tips for prevention with diet
+Cataracts and nutrition: Tips for prevention

 Age-related cataracts are a leading cause of blindness in the world today.
 Currently, the only treatment for cataracts is surgical removal of the cloudy lens, which typically is then replaced with an intraocular lens (IOL) during cataract surgery.